cliffordx/legalbai/pages/CIVIL CODE___BOOK 1___TITLE_6.md

 		- The share of the spouse who is under civil interdiction or absent shall be administered in accordance with the Rules of Court.
 (1434a)
 	- **ARTICLE 193.**
 	  collapsed:: true
-		- The complaint for separation and the final judgment declaring the same, shall be noted and recorded in the proper registers of property, if the judgment should refer to immovable property.
+		- The complaint for separation and the final judgment declaring the same, shall be noted and recorded in the proper registers of property, if the judgment should refer to [[immovable property]].
 (1437)
 	- **ARTICLE 194.**
 	  collapsed:: true
 		- The separation of property shall not prejudice the rights previously acquired by creditors.
 (1438)